 That reply is snigger-worthy.
 Until Jack, 65, joined in the conversation while snacking on a corndog: “I like a good, solid, cat fight with scratching, and yowling, and cursing.
 Gets my blood flowing.”

 I’ll just end this report right here.
-Thanks, Jack.We value your comments!
-Please weigh in on our comment section below.
+Thanks, Jack.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com